-Food Standards Australia New Zealand (FSANZ) received an Application from Pioneer Hi-Bred Australia Pty Ltd on 10 December 2014.
-The Applicant requested a variation to Standard 1.5.2 - Food produced using Gene Technology, in the Australia New Zealand Food Standards Code (the Code).
-The variation sought is to permit the sale and use of food derived from a genetically modified (GM) corn, line 4114, that is tolerant to the herbicide glufosinate ammonium and protected against lepidopteran and coleopteran pests.
+Food Standards Australia New Zealand (FSANZ) received an Application from Syngenta Australia Pty Ltd on 4 May 2015.
+The Applicant requested a variation to current Standard 1.5.2 - Food produced using Gene Technology.
+The variation sought is to permit the sale and use of food derived from a genetically modified (GM) corn line that is tolerant to the herbicides glyphosate and glufosinate ammonium.